khalekuzzamancse/JUST-Digital-Diary/core/database/api/readme.md

+### Problems Solved by the Module (Outline)

+1. **Multiple Database Support**
+    - Supports **Room**, **MongoDB**, **Firebase** (upcoming), and **custom databases**.
+    - Allows quick switching between databases with minimal code changes.

+2. **API and Data Abstraction**
+    - Provides **REST API integration** by delegating requests to the database.
+    - Avoids the need to touch app-specific or feature module code when switching between databases or APIs.

+3. **Quick Server Setup**
+    - If a database fails on certain devices, you can quickly implement a **REST API within 30 minutes** and delegate database operations through the server without modifying database code.
+    - Requires only defining REST endpoints and delegating calls to the database using a **factory method** for seamless data retrieval.

+4. **Caching and Data Fallback**
+    - Automatically falls back to a local cache (like Room) if data from a remote source is unavailable or faulty.
+    - Ensures reliable data delivery by switching between local and remote data seamlessly.

+5. **Merging Multiple Data Sources**
+    - Merges data from multiple sources (local and remote) into a single response, without modifying feature modules.
+    - Reduces the complexity of managing multiple data sources in a project.

+6. **Minimal Code Duplication**
+    - Pre-built database I/O and exception handling—no need to define them again.
+    - Speeds up development, even when switching between databases or integrating new APIs.

+7. **Development Flexibility**
+    - Supports **temporary databases** for development (e.g., MongoDB, Firebase) when the final API or database is not yet available.
+    - Allows testing and developing with quick database setups, enabling faster delivery without waiting for the backend API to be ready.

+8. **Factory Method for API Implementation**
+    - Easily pass a new implementation of APIs via **factory methods**, allowing smooth transitions between different data sources without affecting feature modules.

+### Why Use This Module?

+1. **No Need to Implement Database/Server/Rest API Code from Scratch**
+    - The module includes **pre-built database support** (e.g., Room, MongoDB,Firebase), so you don’t need to write the database code or set up I/O operations from scratch.
+    - **Custom exceptions** are already defined in the module, so you don’t have to create or handle them manually.

+2. **No Need to Implement Server from Scratch**
+    - If database operations fail on certain devices, you can quickly set up a **REST API** within 30 minutes by leveraging the server provided.
+You just need to connect it to the existing database logic without writing a server from scratch.
+    - REST API calls can be **delegated to the database** using a **factory method** and passed via **new implementations** of the API.

+3. **No Need to Create Model Classes**
+    - Model classes are not required to be defined manually since **data is communicated via JSON ** (as strings).
+    - You only need to define entities using **Kotlinx serialization** for database operations (like tables or collections) with minimal code edits.

+4. **Minimal Code to Set Up**
+    - The module allows you to work quickly because most of the **common code is pre-written**.
+You simply **copy-paste and edit** according to your needs, making the process faster since you aren’t building from scratch.
+    - **Minimal changes** are required for setting up database entities and operations.
+Once you define the table or collection, the system is ready for testing with little additional work needed.
+    - **Seamless testing and development** are possible as the module handles most of the setup automatically, allowing you to focus on your app’s specific logic.

 ### Module Overview

 - You don’t need to implement this module from scratch—simply copy and paste it, then define your